thingsboard/thingsboard.github.io/docs/user-guide/dashboards.md

 To alter it, click on the colored circle, and with sliders choose the needed color and wished transparency.
 Then, press "Save" to apply changes.
 After saving, you can see the customized background.

-{% include images-gallery.html imageCollection="background-settings" preview="false" %}
+{% include images-gallery.html imageCollection="background-settings" %}

 #### Background image